pdjr-signalk/pdjr-signalk-push-notifier/README.md

 security enabled and both server and clients must have appropriate X.509 keys either signed and distributed by a trusted authority or (more likely on a private LAN) self-signed and manually distributed.
-Generation of X.500 keys and their distribution and installation on a private LAN is a non-trivial, but perfectly feasible, exercise that is not covered by this docuemnt.
+Generation of X.509 keys and their distribution and installation on a private LAN is a non-trivial, but perfectly feasible, exercise that is not covered by this document.

 Signal K users can subscribe to and unsubscribe from push services using the plugin's Webapp.